schell/kabukitheatre.bourtange/README.md

 controls
 --------
 r - reset the game
 p - pause the game
+mouse click/move - buy cores and place on screen or buy weapons and place on cores

 weapons
 -------